 Notably, our program offers a comprehensive training in musculoskeletal ultrasound, including a year-long longitudinal learning course, an 8 week orientation and core skills course, an anatomy/cadaveric ultrasound wet lab experience, and clinical experience in both procedural and diagnostic musculoskeletal ultrasound procedures.
 These procedures include percutaneous tenotomy, platelet rich plasma injections, guided selective nerve hydrodissection, and joint arthrocentesis.

 Fellows will gain coverage experience as a collegiate team physician.
 Fellows will also follow a local area high school team as its team physician.
-The family/internal medicine track fellow has their own continuity collegiate training room clinic and has significant involvement with Division 1 football, men’s and women’s basketball, track and field, cross-country, and other sports.
-The pediatric track fellow serves as team physician for Everett Community College.
-Fellows also serve as a medical director of the Seattle Marathon and participate in other mass event coverage opportunities.
+The family/internal medicine track fellow has their own continuity collegiate training room clinic and has significant involvement with Division 1 Husky football, men’s and women’s basketball, track and field, cross-country, and other sports.
+The pediatric track fellow serves as team physician for Everett Community College and Major League Rugby’s Seattle Seawolves.
+Both fellows also assist with coverage of the XFL’s Seattle Sea Dragons, serve as a medical director of the Seattle Marathon, and participate in other mass event coverage opportunities.

 Academic research is encouraged and expected.
 Educational experiences are supported through a Sports Medicine Grand Rounds series, a sports medicine journal club, a weekly longitudinal didactic curriculum, a lunch ultrasound series, Physical Therapy Grand Rounds, a Pediatric Concussion Case Conference, a Pulmonary Diagnostic Case Conference, and several other classroom learning opportunities.
 The fellow serves as an instructor in the medical school’s musculoskeletal anatomy lab and teaching sessions as well.
 The fellow is also encouraged to present at and be active in national sports medicine organizations, and numerous past fellows have garnered awards for their scholarship efforts.